openSUSE/news-o-o/_posts/2013-03-06-sneak-preview-i-opensuse-12-3-for-desktop-users.markdown

 #### Being up-to-date

 Even on a live CD, Apper, notifies you that there are over a hundred updates - bringing you directly to the notifications.
 Click on the number 1 or two on the bottom right of your screen, and a popup will show you the last notifications.
 If you've installed openSUSE, it is a good idea to click 'review' to check the updates and install them.
 Otherwise, clicking the 'x' will make them go away.
-Note that with these updates, you'll also get some good stuffâ„¢ like the adobe flash player and such.
+Note that with these updates, you'll also get some good stuff™ like the adobe flash player and such.

 [caption id="attachment_15432" align="alignright" width="300"][![Notifications](//news.opensuse.org/wp-content/uploads/2013/03/KDE-Notifications.png)](//news.opensuse.org/wp-content/uploads/2013/03/KDE-Notifications.png) Notifications[/caption]